John Daly(1845–1916)

 John Daly, IRB and Lord Mayor of Limerick

-The Limerick bakery-apprentice and IRB recruit who was arrested in Birkenhead in 1884 carrying dynamite for the Dynamite Campaign, sentenced to penal servitude for life, released on the Gladstone amnesty of 1896 after twelve years at Chatham and Portland prisons, was elected Lord Mayor of Limerick in 1899 (the first IRB-affiliated Mayor of any Irish city), and was the Limerick-IRB mentor of Tom Clarke, the 1916-Rising signatory.
+The Limerick bakery-apprentice and IRB recruit who served twelve years' penal servitude for the cause, was released on the 1896 amnesty, was elected Lord Mayor of Limerick in 1899 as the first IRB-affiliated mayor of an Irish city, and was the Limerick mentor of the 1916 signatory Tom Clarke.

-John Daly was born at 4 Wickham Street, Limerick on 18 October 1845, third son of John Daly, a Limerick baker, and Margaret Hayes.
-The household was small Catholic working-class Limerick of the Famine generation: the family ran the Wickham Street bakery on a lower-middle-class income, the children were sent to the Christian Brothers' Sexton Street school for the free-of-charge Catholic-education of the post-Famine Limerick-Catholic working class, and the extended Daly family (his uncles, his mother's Hayes-family connections in the Limerick-Catholic small-business establishment of the period) was the foundational social ground that the subsequent political career was anchored on.
+John Daly was born at Wickham Street, Limerick, on 18 October 1845, third son of a Limerick baker.
+The household was Catholic working-class Limerick of the Famine generation; the children were sent to the Christian Brothers' Sexton Street school, and the extended Daly family was the social ground his political career was anchored on.

-He was apprenticed at fifteen in 1860 to the family bakery, joined the Limerick branch of the Irish Republican Brotherhood at sixteen in 1861 on the recommendation of his uncle James Daly, and worked across the 1860s and 1870s as a Limerick IRB centre (a local-branch organiser, the foundation small operational unit of the post-1858 IRB organisational structure).
-He had a minor role in the abortive Munster movement of the 1867 March Rising, was briefly detained at the Limerick County Jail in March 1867 on the post-Rising arrests sweep but was released without charge in May 1867, and continued the IRB-organising-and-bakery-business double life across the 1870s.
+Apprenticed at fifteen to the family bakery, he joined the Limerick Irish Republican Brotherhood at sixteen in 1861 and worked across the 1860s and 1870s as a Limerick IRB centre, a local-branch organiser.
+He had a minor part in the 1867 Munster movement and continued the IRB-organising and bakery double life into the 1880s.

 Achievements